elastic/cloud-on-k8s/README.md

 # Elastic Cloud on Kubernetes (ECK)

-Elastic Cloud on Kubernetes automates the deployment, provisioning, management, and orchestration of Elasticsearch and Kibana on Kubernetes.
+Elastic Cloud on Kubernetes automates the deployment, provisioning, management, and orchestration of Elasticsearch and Kibana on Kubernetes based on the operator pattern.

 This is an alpha version.